Having a root canal, when necessary, can save your tooth and your smile!

-Root canals are a relatively simple procedure performed by your general dentist or endodontist (a dentist who specializes in root canal treatment and other procedures relating to the interior of the tooth).
+A root canal is treatment used to eliminate infection and decay from inside a tooth.
+These relatively simple procedures are performed by a general dentist or endodontist (a dentist who specializes in root canal treatment and other procedures relating to the interior of the tooth).

-As long as you continue to care for your teeth and gums with regular brushing, flossing and check ups your restored tooth can last a lifetime.
+As long as you continue to care for your teeth and gums with regular brushing, flossing and check ups, your restored tooth can last a lifetime.

 Contact our office at (519) 672-8770 today to schedule your consultation!

 As a family-run, second-generation dental practice, we pride ourselves on treating our patients the way we want our own family to be treated.
 We provide practical, honest advice you can trust and are always willing to discuss any concerns you may have regarding your oral health.